hollimey/capstone-application/README.md

 **Created by Holli Meyers**, at the University of Washington.

-Information architecture project inspired by Apple and Samsungs mobile weather app, which provide no information on the oceans for users residing in or visiting coastal cities. <br/><br/>
+This information architecture project is inspired by the shortcomings of Apple and Samsung’s mobile weather apps, which include moon phases but omit ocean tidal information, requiring a separate web browser to look up high and low tide patterns. <br/><br/>

 ## Background